The good pants homology and the Ehrenpreis conjecture: The Endgame

 \begin{proof} For any $v \in \TB_{*} \Su$, and $t>0$, we let $\alpha_t(v)$ be the geodesic segment of length $t$ such that $i(\alpha_t(v))=v$, and we let $\alpha_{\infty}(v)$ be the corresponding infinite geodesic ray.
 We claim that for any $X \in \pi_1(\Su,*)$, and $X \ne id$, there are at most two $v \in \TB_{*} \Su$ such that

 To prove the claim we lift $\cd X \cd $ to the universal cover $\Ha$, and thus get two lifts of $*$, and hence two lifts of $v$.
 We observe that $(\ref{eq-v})$ holds if and only if the two lifts of $\alpha_{\infty}(v)$ end at the same point of $\partial{\Ha}$.
-The map from the unit circle of $\TB_{*} \Su$ to the endpoint $\alpha_{\infty}$ (this map maps $v$ to the endpoint of a given lift of $\alpha_{\infty}(v)$) is a M\"obius transformation $M$.
-Therefore the relation $(\ref{eq-v})$ holds if and only if $v$ is the fixed point of the M\"obius transformation $M$, so if $M$ is not the identity then we are finished.
+The map that maps one lift of $\alpha_{\infty}(v)$ to the other is the deck transformation that maps one lift of $*$ to the other.
+The relation $(\ref{eq-v})$ holds if and only if $\alpha_{\infty}(v)$ is a fixed point of the M\"obius transformation $M$, and since $M$ is not the identity this can be true for at most two vectors $v$.